The Doctor sighed and looked at the starfield stretched

 “What sort of problems?”
 Dominique asked.

 “Really BIG meteor showers,” he said.
-Neither
+Neither of them had

-the gravitational pull of their planet.
-“Some of that is big enough
+pull of their planet.
+“Some of that is big enough to hard land on

-to hard land on the surface.
-Be ready for forest fires, like you are in
+the surface.
+Be ready for forest fires, like you are in the hot-sun season.

-preparations for evacuation or to take in evacuees from other places.”
+or to take in evacuees from other places.”

 Dominique nodded.
 That sounded like something she COULD handle.
 But he